RichardEllicott/CudaTextureGen/README_WINDOWS.md

-# Windows Build Work
+# Windows Building

-it is very messy and i have had all sorts of problems with windows

-so this approach pretty much seems to add ALL the paths

-it's likely very platform dependant
+Windows is a bit more complicated, a lot of enviroment variables have been hardcoded to my build